14 Mar Alumni Spotlight – Asma Ebadi

 What were you involved in during your time at Woodstock?

 During my time at Woodstock, I tried to take hold of every chance that came my way.
 I was a member of the Woodstock Girls’ Cross Country team.
-In 2012 and 2013 I participated in the Mussoorie Half Marathon, and I came 4th and 3rd, respectively, in the Women’s Division.
+In 2012 and 2013 I participated in the Mussoorie Half Marathon, and I came forth and third, respectively, in the Women’s Division.
 I was a member of the Woodstock Girls Intervarsity Basketball team for a semester.
 I was a Dorm Council, a class President, and a member of the National Honor Society.
 I also did acting; in 2012, I was the lead actress for a play called Around the World in 80 Days.
 I took music lessons during my senior year, and ended up the principal violinist for the Woodstock Intermediate Orchestra team.

 What do you miss the most about Woodstock?